ouatu-ro/ouatu-ro.github.io/src/content/blog/common-sense-learning.md

 Probability is average weight × possible outcomes.

+This principle works whenever the idea of an *average element* makes sense: arithmetic or smoothly varying progressions.
+Knowing where a model holds and where it breaks is a key part of making it your own.

 ---

 ## How to corrupt your common sense

-You might be tempted to remember counterintuitive results *by contrast* with your common sense.
-You think: "That is the one that feels wrong.
+A tempting shortcut for a counterintuitive result is to memorize it as a brute-force exception.
+You frame it in your mind by its contradiction to what you know, thinking: "That is the one that feels wrong.
 That is how I will remember it."

 It works in the short term and breaks everything in the long run.